 Many leave to pursue opportunities elsewhere, maybe never to return.
 Family ties may weaken in time, and contact is lost.
 What if you want to leave them something in your will?

-A codicil is a short additional document used to make a minor alteration to an existing will.
-Both the will and the codicil documents together become the “will” of the person expressing what they want done with their property when they die.
-Changing executors and trustees in the will is one example where a codicil is used.
-Main topics:
+A codicil is a short additional document, typically one or two pages, used to make a minor alteration to an existing will.
+Both the will and the codicil documents together form the “will” of the person.
+To be legally valid the codicil document must be signed and executed in front of witnesses in the same way as for a will.